jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Injector/injector.md

 udp        0      0 127.0.0.53:53           0.0.0.0:*                           363/systemd-resolve
 udp        0      0 0.0.0.0:68              0.0.0.0:*                           591/dhclient
 ```
+Looks like there is a sshd process with PID 377 listening on tcp port 3322 and an nginx process with PID 379 listening on tcp port 4321.
+These might be the processes that have been backdoored.

 ## Nmap Scan of Backdoored Target Server
+It would be interesting to verify if both of these custom ports are open on the target server as well.
 ```
 # Nmap 7.91 scan initiated Wed Jan 20 00:13:42 2021 as: nmap -Pn -p4321,3322,1-1024 -oA nmap injector.challenges.adversary.zone
 Nmap scan report for injector.challenges.adversary.zone (167.99.209.243)